-The Maple Leaf has been our flag for 53 years, and always comes first in our hearts.
+The Maple Leaf has been our flag for 56 years, and always comes first in our hearts.
 But federal rules say it doesn't always come first on the flagpole.
-They require the Maple Leaf be demoted for royal and vice-regal flags.
+Ottawa requires the Maple Leaf be demoted for royal and vice-regal flags.
 That decree needs to change to ensure our flag always takes precedence, honouring the people and the nation it stands for.

 When any lieutenant-governor, governor general, or royal family member is on hand, the Maple Leaf is required to move to a lesser flagpole or be taken down completely.
 This happens even atop the Peace Tower on the First of July, an insult to the country on its very birthday.

 The rule applies not only to the flags of the sovereign and his or her representatives, but to banners of some 20 members of the British royal family.
-The Maple Leaf must surrender its place to the flag of 26-year-old Princess Eugenie.
-It's bumped for that of Prince Richard, the Duke of Gloucester (England), grandson of George V--four monarchs and 107 years ago.
-The same goes for the flag of Princess Alexandra, who is 50th in line from the throne.
+The Maple Leaf must surrender its place to the flag of disgraced Prince Andrew; to the one of 30-year-old Princess Eugenie.
+It's bumped for that of Prince Richard, the Duke of Gloucester (England), grandson of George V--four monarchs and 110 years ago.
+The same goes for the flag of Princess Alexandra, who is 53 places away from the throne.
 Ottawa says their flags all take priority over Canada's.
 That's plain wrong.

 All told, at least 30 banners of individuals officially force the flag of our nation from top spot.